kavyasenthamarai/chatbot_with_OpenAI/README.md

 ## Running the Chat Interface
 Run the main script to launch the Gradio Chat Interface:
 ## Interface Usage
 The chat interface allows users to interact with the language model.
-Example queries can be provided, and the assistant will respond accordingly.
+Example queries can be provided, and the assistant, named JorneAI, will respond accordingly.## Components
-## Components
 ## Prompt Template
 The script uses a template for generating responses, defined as follows: